tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 During this wait time, we refined our Jekyll theme and process, ramped up on our Git skills, and migrated all of the content out of the old CMS into [kramdown Markdown](https://kramdown.gettalong.org/).
 Even so, as project timelines kept getting delayed and pushed out, we weren't sure if the engineering team's bandwidth would ever lighten up.
 I wanted to jump ship and just deploy everything myself through the [S3_website plugin](https://github.com/laurilehmijoki/s3_website) on [AWS S3](https://aws.amazon.com/s3/).

 But as I researched domain policies, server requirements, and other corporate standards and workflows, I realized that a do-it-myself approach wouldn't work (unless I possessed a lot more engineering knowledge than I currently did).
 Given our corporate domain, security policies required us to host the content on an internal tier 1 server, which had to pass security requirements and other standards.
-It became clear that this would involve a lot more engineering knowledge and time than I had, as well as maintenance time if I managed the server post-release, so we had to wait.
+It became clear that this would involve a lot more engineering knowledge and time than I had, as well as maintenance time if I managed the server post-release.
+So we had to wait.

 We wanted to get this right because we probably wouldn't get bandwidth from the engineering team again for a few years.
 In the end, waiting turned out to be the right approach.

 ### Understanding each other

-When we did finally begin the project and started working with the engineering team, another challenge was in understanding each other.
+When we did finally begin the project and start working with the engineering team, another challenge was in understanding each other.
 The engineering team (the ones implementing the server build pipeline and workflow) didn't understand our Jekyll authoring process and needs.

 Conversely, we didn't understand the engineer's world well either.
 To me, it seemed all they needed to do was upload HTML files to a web server, which seemed a simple task.
 I felt they were overcomplicating the process with unnecessary workflows and layouts.
 And what was the deal with storing content in S3 and doing dynamic lookups based on matching permalinks?
 But whereas I had in mind a doghouse, they had in mind a skyscraper.
 So their processes were probably more or less scaled and scoped to the business needs and requirements.